pietrzm/bytebits-blog/source/_posts/map-filter-and-reduce.md

 tags: ["JavaScript", "Vanilla", "Functional programming", "Map", "Filter", "Reduce"]
 categories: ["JavaScript", "Functional programming"]
 icon: devicon-javascript-plain
+summary: |
+    Have you ever wished your code was more concise, functions pure and your application being more elegant without need of any class?
+    Wish no more!
 ---

 # What's all the fuss about?